NJMonnet/servemebot/README.md

    ```

 2. **Verify the Bot is Online**:
-   - Invite the bot to your Discord server using the invite link from the Developer Portal.
+   - Check if the bot appears online in your Discord server.
-   - Check if the bot appears online in your server.
+   - Run `!help` in a channel to confirm the bot responds.

 ## Usage

 1. **Test the Bot**:
-   - Run `!help` in a Discord channel to see all available commands.
+   - Run `!help` to see all available commands.
    - Example: Reserve a server immediately:
      ```bash
      !reserve now